 Pneumococcal pneumonia is not a cold or the flu.
 Symptoms can appear quickly and can be severe.
 For some people, certain symptoms like cough and fatigue can last for weeks or longer.
 In fact, pneumococcal pneumonia can put you in the hospital, and in some cases, can even lead to death.

 Even active, healthy adults 50 and older may be at increased risk for pneumococcal pneumonia.

 If you’re 50 or older, vaccination is one way to help protect against pneumococcal pneumonia.
 Even if you have already been vaccinated with a different pneumococcal vaccine, PREVNAR 13® may help provide additional protection.
 Immune response may be lower if given within one year after another pneumonia vaccine.
 Ask your doctor or pharmacist if it makes sense for you.

 Because PREVNAR 13®

-Because PREVNAR 13® is given by injection, the common side effects reported in clinical trials were injection site reactions: redness, swelling, pain at the injection site, and limitation of arm movement.
-There were also systemic side effects: fatigue, headache, muscle pain, joint pain, decreased appetite, chills, and rash.
+is given by injection, the most common side effects reported in clinical trials were injection site reactions such as redness, swelling, pain at the injection site, and limitation of arm movement.
+Some people reported systemic side effects, including fatigue, headache, muscle pain, joint pain, decreased appetite, vomiting, fever, chills, and rash.
+PREVNAR 13®